A terminal emulator

 Renderer

-ImGui + SDL2.
-Hardware-accelerated, immediate-mode.
-No retained widget trees or style engines.
+Dear ImGui + SDL3, hardware-accelerated and immediate-mode.
+Native Wayland, X11, and Cocoa — no retained widget trees or style engines.

 Language

 Go.
-Single static binary.
-No runtime dependencies beyond SDL2.
+Single static binary, three roles via subcommand — GUI, daemon, and CLI client.
+No runtime dependencies beyond SDL3.

 VT emulation

-charmbracelet/x/vt.
-Comprehensive escape sequence handling, scrollback, and search.
+charmbracelet ultraviolet + vt.
+Grapheme-aware cells, comprehensive escape handling, scrollback, and search.

 License